 Luxury Vinyl Plank (LVP)

 Luxury vinyl plank is a popular option for modern homes because it can replicate natural wood tones while remaining durable and easy to maintain.
-For homeowners who want practicality without losing the visual warmth of timber looks, luxury vinyl flooring is a strong fit.
+For homeowners who want practicality without sacrificing the visual warmth of timber, luxury vinyl flooring is a strong fit.

 Hardwood Flooring